top of page

 Some of the most critical ecosystems, such as tropical forests, are located in the Global South.
 With the threat of climate change, it is urgent to protect them and maintain their biodiversity.

-Indigenous Peoples and Local Communities (IPLCs) of Global South countries are disproportionately affected by climate change.
+Indigenous Peoples and Local Communities (IP and LCs) of Global South countries are disproportionately affected by climate change.
 They have been largely excluded from access to conservation finance, and the formation of conservation strategies.
 The long-term impacts of this power imbalance render most biodiversity protection projects unsustainable.
-IPLCs who have tried to protect their lands have not been rewarded for their efforts, and in extreme cases, have paid with their lives.
+Many IP and LCs who are trying to protect their lands have not been compensated for their efforts, and in extreme cases, have paid with their lives.

-However, over the past decade climate action and conservation has increasingly recognized and invested in the crucial role of IPLCs in sustainable forest management leading to climate change mitigation.
+However, over the past decade climate action and conservation has increasingly recognized and invested in the crucial role of IP and LCs in sustainable forest management leading to climate change mitigation.

 One such strategy is REDD+ (Reducing Emissions from Deforestation and Degradation), a climate change mitigation model that pays local communities to protect their forests.
 Community-based REDD+ projects center indigenous practices, knowledge and self-determined development goals to protect biodiverse forests.
-These REDD+ projects provide communities with access to international markets and replaces reliance on donor funding.
+These REDD+ projects provide communities with access to international markets and can replace reliance on short-term donor funding.

 As carbon project developers seek to establish REDD+ projects in the Global South, it is imperative that governments and Indigenous people engage as equal partners and co-designers.
 This is a prerequisite if projects are to be effective and sustainable.